KrrishYadav/wine-quality-classification/README.md

 11. Residual sugar: the amount of sugar remaining after the fermentation process
 12. Quality – the score ranges between 3-8.

+### Data Preparation

+I explored the dataset to identify any missing or duplicate values.
+The data had 240 duplicated rows, so we removed those values.
+Then, I analysed each column’s statistical summary to detect the outliers.
+I removed the outliers from the data by capping them using the z score method i.e. z = Data*mean +/- 3*std.
+I also ran a correlation analysis of the independent variables against the dependent variable, quality.
+This analysis showed a list of variables that had the highest correlations with quality and I dropped those who had high correlation i.e. >60%.
+I set an arbitrary cut-off for the dependent variable (wine quality) at e.g. 6 or higher getting classified as 'good/1' and the remainder as 'not good/0' to make it a classification problem.